05bhavs/RupeeTrack/README.md

 # RupeeTrack
 RupeeTrack empowers you with intelligent, real-time financial tracking and insights to take control of your money A sleek, modern, and fully-featured "Personal Finance Tracker" built with React, Express, Firebase, Drizzle ORM, and Tailwind CSS.
 This application helps users
-*track income and expenses
+Track income and expenses :
-*visualize spending trends
+Visualize spending trends :
-*stay in control of their finances — all in one place.
+Stay in control of their finances — all in one place.

 ---